jsaed/agentic-ai-bootcamp/self-guided-labs/industrial-use-cases/watsonx.ai-AgentLab/travel/README.md

 # Overview of Agent Lab

-The Agent Lab feature of watsoxn.ai enables you to easily build and customize your AI agent with minimal coding.
+The Agent Lab feature of watsonx.ai enables you to easily build and customize your AI agent with minimal coding.
 You define the parameters of the interaction between the agent and the end user, including the foundation model, framework, architecture, and tools that the agent uses to accomplish a task.

 In a real-world scenario, the agent takes the next best step based on the current state of the interaction.
 The foundation model within the agent picks one or several external tools based on the prompts submitted by the end user.
 The agent framework then uses a process called tool calling, which is also referred to as function calling, to search for information from multiple sources and generate a response.